Quartz-Admirer/NIC_final/README.md

 The project involved several stages:
 1. Extensive dataset generation (642 datasets) by varying Boids simulation parameters and historical data lengths (1k to 20k hourly records).
 The 20000-record set remained incomplete (126 out of 192 combinations missing) due to time constraints.
 2. Initial experiments to identify promising Boids parameter configurations using fixed LSTM settings.
-3. Evaluation of LSTM models trained with and without Boids features on a selected dataset (\texttt{LIMIT=10000}, Boids Config: \texttt{400, 100, 10, 150}) using refined hyperparameters (\texttt{LEARNING_RATE=5e-3}, \texttt{EPOCHS=3000}).
+3. Evaluation of LSTM models trained with and without Boids features on a selected dataset (`LIMIT=10000`, Boids Config: `400, 100, 10, 150`) using refined hyperparameters (`LEARNING_RATE=5e-3`, `EPOCHS=3000`).

-The best result obtained in this study was for the model including Boids features, achieving a Mean Absolute Error (MAE) of \$527.47 on the test set.
-A direct comparison with the model without Boids features under identical hyperparameters was planned but not completed within the project's timeframe.
+The best result obtained in this study was for the model including Boids features, achieving a Mean Absolute Error (MAE) of $527.47 on the test set.
+A direct comparison with the model without Boids features under identical hyperparameters was planned but requires a separate execution.

 This project was developed by Oleg Shchendrigin and Dmitrii Ryazanov at Innopolis University.
 (Initial team member Georgii Iakovlev did not contribute significantly to the final project).

 ## Project Structure

 The repository contains the core scripts, experiment utilities, and results directories.
-A possible organization reflecting the project components:

 REPO_ROOT/
 │